Herdaybusy/Ziko_Logistics/README.md

 🏗️ Building the Ziko ETL Pipeline

-Step 1: Data Extraction

-The pipeline is designed to pull data from a variety of sources, including:
+Step 1: Data Extraction: The pipeline is designed to pull data from a asigned website
-IoT-enabled fleet tracking systems.
-Third-party logistics APIs for shipment status updates.
-Market trend databases for pricing insights.
-Internal enterprise resource planning (ERP) systems.

 Step 2: Data Transformation

-Once extracted, the data undergoes rigorous processing to ensure usability:
+Once extracted, the data undergoes different processing to ensure usability:
 Cleaning and standardizing diverse datasets.
 Merging information from disparate sources into a unified format.
-Applying machine learning models to detect inefficiencies and recommend optimizations.

 Step 3: Data Loading